nxthdr/blog/content/datasets.md

 toc: false
 ---

-For now, the datasets are accessible from ClickHouse using our HTTP proxy.
+The datasets are accessible from ClickHouse using our HTTP proxy.
 In the future, we might offer other ways to access the data.

 > All data produced by **nxthdr** and **as215011** are publicly available and freely usable under [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/).